crespohector/welcome-to-mod-7/README.md

 # Phase 2.5 - Peer Review

 Peer Review will start on Thursday of the first week of capstone everyday after lunch, at 12:30 PT / 3:30 EST. This can also be viewed on the [Mod 7 Online Google Calender](https://calendar.google.com/calendar/u/0/embed?src=c_al83m9o7es4b69frh3mk41ia68@group.calendar.google.com&ctz=America/Los_Angeles) as well.
 Students will get assigned a pair, posted to Slack everyday, to review each other's code.
 Below are guidelines to help illustrate how peer review will work.
+Please note, during this hour, instructors will not be available for questions on Slack.

 *Note- We will also do an EOD demo the day before peer review starts.*